 Nothing here seems to be unusual at all—certainly nothing that would make its preparation illegal; however, the great number of orchids needed to make the flour is the issue.

-The powder from these tubers is obtained through a long process that involves four basic steps: the washing of the tubers in order to eliminate the organic components more bitter to the taste; the peeling away of the outer layers; roasting the tubers at medium-high temperatures; and, finally, drying them at artificially-controlled temperatures.
+The powder from these tubers is obtained through a long process that involves four basic steps: the washing of the tubers in order to eliminate the bitter tasting organic components; the peeling away of the outer layers; roasting the tubers at medium-high temperatures; and, finally, drying them at artificially-controlled temperatures.

-This unfortunate fact has led to an international agreement, called the Convention on International Trade in Endangered Species of Wild Fauna and Flora, or CITES, an agreement meant to protect plants and animals from the potential harm posed by international trade.
+This unfortunate fact has led to an international agreement, called the Convention on International Trade in Endangered Species of Wild Fauna and Flora, or CITES, to protect plants and animals from the potential harm posed by international trade.

-Thanks to various e-commerce platforms, the purchase of such flours, and, therefore, the production of the drink, is still accessible to all although it is much harder to come by these days because of the restrictions on orchid harvesting.
+Thanks to various e-commerce platforms, the purchase of such flours, and, therefore, the production of the drink, is still possible, but it is much harder to come by these days because of the restrictions on orchid harvesting.

-Protecting the natural environment and its fruits is, of course, paramount, but being able to sip this historic drink made from a thousand flowers in the streets of Athens on a winter evening is a quite unique experience.
+Protecting the natural environment and its fruits is, of course, paramount, but being able to sip this historic drink made from a thousand orchid tubers in the streets of Athens on a winter’s evening is still quite a unique experience.

 Giorgio Pintzas Monzani is a Greek-Italian chef, writer, and consultant who lives in Milan.
 His Instagram page can be found here.